sinclairtarget/um/README.md

 # um
-`um` is a command-line utility for creating and maintaining your own set of man-like help pages.
+`um` is a command-line utility for creating and maintaining your own set of `man`-like help pages.

 ### Why?
-Have you seen how long curl's man page is?
+Have you seen how long `curl`'s man page is?
 How many times have you gone through it trying to figure out how to make a POST request?

 Man pages are written to be comprehensive, but what humans really need are the bullet points.
-Use `um` to write your own man-like help pages that reflect what you've learned about a command so far.
+Use `um` to write your own `man`-like help pages that reflect what you've learned about a command so far.
 That way you have an easy reference for the things you already know are useful.

 ### An Example